I offer tuition for London Academy of Music & Dramatic Art (LAMDA) and London College of Music (LCM) graded exams and

 If you want to make your own work, the Devising Drama exams allow you to create your own scenes from scratch.
 Provided with a list of themes to pick from, you’ll create the characters and write the scripts yourself.
 As you progress to the higher grades, you’ll develop an understanding of dramatic structure and staging, using movement, mood, style and space.
 In the higher grades you’ll also perform short improvised scenes which are unplanned and unscripted.Mime exams

 Mime allow us to communicate without using a single word.
 Through single mimed activities and fully developed scenes, you’ll work on coordination and control, physical awareness and precise movements of your body to articulate emotion and characterisation in your storytelling.
 You’ll also create your own work, expanding your physical theatre skills as you assemble your own scenes.
 At the higher grades you’ll discover the work of famous mime artists like Charlie Chaplin and Marcel Marceau and learn the history of one of theatre’s most influential forms, commedia dell'arte.Reading Aloud exams

 The Speaking of Verse and Prose exams allow you to explore poetry and prose in an engaging and practical way, developing solid communication skills as you perform to an examiner and an imagined audience.
 Developing a good speaking voice is key for these examinations and you’ll learn how to use your voice in different ways to provoke different reactions.
 Equally important, memorising a number of pieces will encourage self-discipline and focus.
 Technically, you’ll develop transferable skills in voice, diction, posture and body language , as well as an in-depth knowledge and appreciation of the literature.

 At each grade, you’ll perform a set verse and/or prose selection and an own choice selection from memory.
 You’ll also answer questions about your chosen selections and any other theory required for the grade.
-In the higher grades you’ll also delve into Shakespeare's sonnets, exploring his life, work and influence, as well as discovering the other writers whose works you are performing.Reading for Performance exams
+In the higher grades you’ll also delve into Shakespeare's sonnets, exploring his life, work and influence, as well as discovering the other writers whose works you are performing.Speech and Drama exams

 Want to know more about any of these exam subjects or about tuition?
 Then please get in touch.